heutelbeck/sapl-tutorial-01-spring/README.md

 ]
 ```

-So far, this tutorial has not used any features of SAPL, and you just created a basic Spring Boot application.
-Note that we did not explicitly add any dependency on Spring Security.
+So far, this tutorial has not used any SAPL features, and you just created a basic Spring Boot application.
+Just so you know, we did not explicitly add any dependency on Spring Security.
 The SAPL Spring integration has a transitive dependency on Spring Security, which activated it for the application.

 ## Securing Repository Methods with SAPL

 ### Setting Up Method Security

 SAPL extends the Spring Security framework's method security features.
-To activate SAPL's method security for single decisions, add the `@EnableSaplMethodSecurity` Lombok annotation to your `SecurityConfiguration` class.
+To activate SAPL's method security for single decisions, add the `@EnableSaplMethodSecurity` annotation to your `SecurityConfiguration` class.

 ```java
 @Configuration